SMSF Property Loans in Australia: The Complete LRBA Guide for 2026

 The SMSF must maintain enough liquid assets to meet all benefit payments, insurance premiums, and expenses.
 Tying up too much of the fund in property can cause liquidity issues, particularly as members approach retirement.

-• Small business owners wanting to purchase commercial premises inside their super
+- Small business owners wanting to purchase commercial premises inside their super (fully available)

-• Investors who want direct property exposure inside their super and have $200,000+ in their SMSF
+- Commercial property investors who want direct property exposure inside their super and have $200,000+ in their SMSF (fully available)

-• High-income earners using super’s concessional tax rates to build long-term property wealth
+- High-income earners using super’s concessional tax rates to build long-term commercial property wealth (fully available)

 18+ years specialising in SMSF lending.
 Part of YML Group — accountants, lawyers, financial planners.
 Free confidential assessment — no obligation.